 The hospital has a strategy for managing any patients with the Methicillin-Resistant Staphylococcus Aureus (MRSA).
-Infection control practices can include a single room with ensuite facilities, caring for patients in a private room, a 'stop' sign visible at the entrance to the room asking that visitors check with nursing staff before visiting, and staff using appropriate personal protective equipment.
+Infection control practices can include a single room with ensuite facilities, isolating patients, a 'stop' sign visible at the entrance to the room and staff using appropriate personal protective equipment.